MAPA501/re-learnig-programing-/README.md

 # re-learnig-C
-documenting the process of learning c  better than before
+documenting the process of learning to program.